Guide 3.0 - Available Now!

 What is Guide 3.0, and who is it for?

 Guide 3.0 is a description of practice.
 Originally, APTA developed the Guide to Physical Therapist Practice as a resource also for health care policy makers, administrators, managed care providers, third-party payers, and other professionals.
 Because these external stakeholders now have access to other key resources, and because the rapid evolution of health care policy requires more dynamic documents, Guide 3.0 was developed primarily for physical therapist and physical therapist assistant audiences.
+Listen to APTA's Podcast on the Top 5 Questions Asked About Guide 3.0.

 Important to note: